 In Australia, recently, we’ve witnessed love winning every time, even when the minority seem to stifle the general consensus.
 Love is love and the LGBTQ community will welcome you with open arms and support you in your decision to pursue your happiness – because it’s everyone’s right to experience it.

 It made her realise why she’d never been happily married in all of her previous heterosexual relationships and eventually married her girlfriend ‘Nancy Locke’ in 2005.
-Meredith said she’d always had trouble connecting with men and upon discovering the reality of her sexuality, it put the rest of her life into perspective.
+Meredith said she’d always had trouble connecting with men and upon discovering the reality of her sexuality, it put the rest of her life into perspective, especially when being with another woman.

 For me, I totally get it.